connor-french/global-insect-macrogenetics/README.md

 All climate data is available online at the links provided in Supplementary Table 1 or `meta/raster_list.csv`.
-The BOLD insect data is available at **figshare_link**.
-The only data folders that comes pre-populated are `data/templates`, which contains raster templates for aggregating raw climate data, and `data/invasive`, which contains spreadsheets with invasive species information for filtering out invasive species from the data set.
+The BOLD insect data is available at **figshare_link**, which you can put in the `data/` folder.

+The only data subfolders that come pre-populated are `data/templates`, which contains raster templates for aggregating raw climate data, and `data/invasive`, which contains spreadsheets with invasive species information for filtering out invasive species from the data set.

 For the scripts to run, you need to create the following folders: